 It is estimated that between 5-10 of women of reproductive age will have some endometriosis.
 In infertile women, the incidence jumps to 30%.
 Most cases of endometriosis are diagnosed in women aged 25-35 years, although the symptoms may be present from the start of puberty.

 A laparotomy or laparoscopy is often used to diagnose endometriosis.
 A biopsy is then taken to confirm it is endometrial tissue.
-Symptoms vary from women to women, but often include:
+Most women suffering from endometriosis have these symtpoms:

 - Pelvic pain

 The causes of endometriosis in western medicine still remain unclear.
 In traditional Chinese medicine, endometriosis is caused by either liver blood stasis, stagnation by cold or dampness, Kidney yin or yang deficiency or a blood deficiency.
 Women are never found to fall neatly into one of these categories, instead, they tend to be a mix of two or more.